sriharshaguthikonda/Plab-2-timer-H/README.md

 - Multi-phase countdown timer for PLAB 2 practice
 - Interface now avoids overlapping device cutouts such as punch-hole cameras
-- Adjustable text-to-speech volume slider up to 300% with a safety warning and boosted output using Android's `LoudnessEnhancer`
+- Adjustable text-to-speech volume slider up to 300% with a safety warning and boosted output using Android's `LoudnessEnhancer`.
+The app starts at the maximum 300% volume by default.
 - App requests the `MODIFY_AUDIO_SETTINGS` permission so the booster can operate correctly